Reading Time: 5 minutes

 - Yellowing of the skin or unexplained weight loss

-Rarely, prostate cancer may spread to the brain, adrenal glands, or other organs.
-These patterns typically occur in very advanced disease and require specialised management.
+Rarely, prostate cancer may spread to the brain, adrenal glands, or other distant organs.
+These patterns typically occur only in very advanced disease and require specialised multidisciplinary management.
+If you experience new neurological symptoms such as headaches, vision changes, or confusion, seek medical attention promptly.

 Not all symptoms of cancer spread are easy to spot or dramatic in nature.
 Many are mild at first and can look like other common health issues.
 These should not be ignored, especially in men with a family history of prostate cancer.